aws-ia/cfn-abi-crowdstrike-fcs/guide/content/deployment-steps.md

             * **Cron Schedule Expression**: If EnableSSMDistributor is `true`: Define the schedule or rate by which the SSM Automation runs.
 The default is `cron(0 0 */1 * * ? *)` (runs every hour)
             * **Max Errors Allowed**: If EnableSSMDistributor is `true`: The number or percent of errors that are allowed before the system stops sending requests to run the association on additional targets.
 The default is `10%`
             * **Max Concurrency Allowed**: If EnableSSMDistributor is `true`: The maximum number or percent of targets allowed to run the association at the same time.
 The default is `20%`
-        * AWS S3 Bucket
+        * ECR Registry Connections
+            * **Enable ECR Connections for Image Assessment**: Whether to set up ECR Registry Connections for Image Assessments
+            * **ECR Execution Role Name**: The name of the role that will be used for Lambda execution.
+            * **ECR Lambda Function Name**: The name of the lambda function used to register ECR registry connections.
+        * Advanced Configuration Properties
             * **Source S3 Bucket Name**: Name of the S3 Bucket for staging files.
 The default is `aws-abi-${AWS::AccountId}-${AWS::Region}`
             * **S3 Bucket Region**: Region of the S3 Bucket for staging files.
             * **Source S3 Bucket Name Prefix**: Prefix of the S3 Bucket for sourcing files.
 Do not change the defult value.
-        * AWS Organization ID - Lambda Function Properties
-            * **AWS Organization ID - Lambda Role Name**: Name of the Organization ID Lambda Function execution Role.
-The default is `sra-sh-org-id-lambda`
-            * **AWS Organization ID - Lambda Function Name**: Name of the Organization ID Lambda Function.
-The default is `crowdstrike-org-id`
-        * Advanced Configuration Properties
-            * **Delegated Administrator Account**: Indicates whether this is a Delegated Administrator account.
+            * **Create Additional Organization CloudTrail (To enable ReadOnly IOAs)**: Whether you plan to create an additional CloudTrail to enable ReadOnly IOAs.
+If `true` the CrowdStrike Bucket name (target for your CloudTrail) will be in the outputs and exports of this stack.
 Allowed values include `true` or `false`.
-Default is `false`
+The default is `false`
         * Create Organization CloudTrail
             * **Create Default Organization CloudTrail**: Create org-wide trail, bucket, and bucket policy to enable EventBridge event collection.
 If you already have either an Organization CloudTrail or CloudTrails enabled in each account, please leave this parameter false.
             * **Control Tower**: If Create Default Org Trail = true: Indicates whether AWS Control Tower is deployed and being used for this AWS environment.
             * **Governed Regions**: If Create Default Org Trail = true: for AWS Control Tower, set to ct-regions (default).
 If not using AWS Control Tower, specify comma separated list of regions (e.g. us-west-2,us-east-1,ap-south-1) in lower case.
             * **Security Account Id**: If Create Default Org Trail = true: AWS Account ID of the Security Tooling account (ignored for AWS Control Tower environments).
             * **Log Archive Account Id**: If Create Default Org Trail = true: AWS Account ID of the Log Archive account (ignored for AWS Control Tower environments).
+            * **SRA Repo URL**: AWS Security Reference Architecture examples repository URL
+            * **SRA Repo Branch**: SRA version to tag
         * EKS Protection
             * **EKSProtection**: Enable CrowdStrike EKS Protection to automatically deploy Falcon Sensor against EKS Clusters.
 Allowed values include `true` or `false`.
 Default is `false`
             * **FalconCID**: Your CrowdStrike Falcon CID with checksum. (eg. ********************************-ab)